zty200489/gitops-production/infrastructure/k3s-prod-0/cnpg/README.md

          1.311           0  END;
 ```

 The benchmark reaches a peak performance of `2700` r/w mixed transactions per second.
-Theses experiments shows the importnace of keeping an eye on performance degredations, and increasing memory limit during production.
+These experiments shows the importnace of keeping an eye on performance degredations, and increasing memory limit during production.

 ---